DaningDev/HueHands/README.md

 # HueHands
-Arduino project in C with Phillips Hue lamps.
+AVR project in C with Phillips Hue lamps and the ATmega 328p on the arduino board.